nikelborm/fetch_timeout_poc/README.md

 When `fetch` from `node-fetch` fails, it logs last few lines to console and script exits immediately.
 Difference between `timestamp when script should finish` and `timestamp when script actually finished` is 93 ms what also seems fine.

-The interesting thing is that `fetch` from `node-fetch` throws different error and returns control after 120 seconds.
+The interesting thing is that `fetch` from `node-fetch` throws the same error as error thrown by original fetch when vpn disabled and notebook completely offline.

+`fetch` from `node-fetch` returns control after 120 seconds.
 Original fetch returns control after 10 seconds and then hangs in the background 110 seconds.
 Looks very suspicious (120 == 110 + 10).